Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Recommendations top

-I also compared this new Leica 28mm f/2.8 ASPH to the extraordinary Zeiss-for-Contax-G 28mm f/2.8.
+I also compared this LEICA 28mm f/2.8 ASPH to the extraordinary Zeiss-for-Contax-G 28mm f/2.8.
 I found them equally excellent, and each far better than anything I've ever used on an SLR.

 As rangefinder lenses, these lenses are designed without the optical restrictions imposed by having to avoid the reflex mirror of SLR cameras.

-The 1950's Nikon 2.8cm (28mm) f/3.5 lens for Nikon rangefinder cameras is inferior.
-It's just nowhere near as sharp as either the Zeiss-for-Contax or this Leica 28mm.
+The 1950's Nikon 2.8cm (28mm) f/3.5 lens for Nikon rangefinder cameras is poor.
+It's just nowhere near as sharp as either the Zeiss-for-Contax or this LEICA 28mm.

-28mm is a much more practical lens than 24mm on the Leica.
-It makes no difference on SLRs, but on most Leicas, you have a 28mm viewfinder built into your camera.
+28mm is a much more practical lens than 24mm on the LEICA.
+It makes no difference on SLRs, but on most LEICAs, you probably have a 28mm viewfinder built into your camera.
 With a 24mm lens, you have to use a ridiculous shoe-mounted external finder.
 An external finder is more hassle than you can imagine.

 An external finder requires you to peer through one hole to meter and focus, and another to compose.
 God help you if you use the wrong hole.
 Not only is using an external finder a pain and more junk to carry, forget using flash because it just took over your hot shoe.